aayamdahal/undergraduation-crm/README.md

 | PATCH        | `/api/students/:id/reminders/:reminderId` | Toggle reminder completion.                                                    |
 | POST         | `/api/students/:id/summary`               | Generate or refresh the AI summary via Hugging Face.                           |

-Each handler defers to `src/server/students.ts` for Firestore-backed mutations, automatically returning to the client whether the operation used Firestore or the in-memory mock store.【F:src/app/api/students/route.ts†L1-L17】【F:src/app/api/students/[studentId]/notes/route.ts†L1-L41】【F:src/app/api/students/[studentId]/communications/route.ts†L1-L43】【F:src/app/api/students/[studentId]/follow-up/route.ts†L1-L24】【F:src/app/api/students/[studentId]/reminders/route.ts†L1-L45】【F:src/app/api/students/[studentId]/reminders/[reminderId]/route.ts†L1-L37】【F:src/app/api/students/[studentId]/summary/route.ts†L1-L61】【F:src/server/students.ts†L1-L200】
+Each handler defers to `src/server/students.ts` for Firestore-backed mutations, automatically returning to the client whether the operation used Firestore or the in-memory mock store.【

 ## 🧪 Mock data & Firestore schema

 - Mock records live in `src/data/students.ts` and are loaded into an in-memory Map on boot.
-Time-based fields are shifted relative to "now" for realistic recency signals.【F:src/services/students.ts†L334-L372】【F:src/data/students.ts†L38-L200】
+Time-based fields are shifted relative to "now" for realistic recency signals.【

-- When Firestore is configured, `subscribeToStudents` listens for document changes and subcollection updates to hydrate the UI in realtime.【F:src/services/students.ts†L466-L652】
+- When Firestore is configured, `subscribeToStudents` listens for document changes and subcollection updates to hydrate the UI in realtime.【

 - Seed Firestore with a `students` collection that mirrors the fields in `Student` (`status`, `lastContacted`, `highIntent`, etc.) and subcollections for `timeline`, `notes`, `communications`, and `reminders`.
-Missing subcollections are auto-fetched on demand and merged with any arrays stored on the parent document.【F:src/server/students.ts†L86-L199】【F:src/server/students.ts†L201-L310】
+Missing subcollections are auto-fetched on demand and merged with any arrays stored on the parent document.

 ## 🤖 AI summary workflow

 `useStudentSummary` posts a trimmed payload to `/api/students/:id/summary`, which normalises the student data, builds a prompt, and calls the Hugging Face summarisation endpoint.
-Responses are cached for ten minutes per student signature and surface descriptive errors for misconfiguration or provider limits.【F:src/hooks/useStudentSummary.ts†L17-L118】【F:src/app/api/students/[studentId]/summary/route.ts†L1-L61】【F:src/server/ai/summarizer.ts†L6-L207】
+Responses are cached for ten minutes per student signature and surface descriptive errors for misconfiguration or provider limits.

 ## 🔐 Authentication & roles

-- Client auth is initialised via `src/lib/firebase.ts`, using browser session persistence so advisors remain signed in until they log out.【F:src/lib/firebase.ts†L1-L82】【F:src/hooks/useAuth.ts†L43-L199】
+- Client auth is initialised via `src/lib/firebase.ts`, using browser session persistence so advisors remain signed in until they log out.【

 - The UI exposes sign-in/sign-up flows, error messaging, and sign-out controls.
-Display names automatically derive initials and friendly labels when Firebase profiles are incomplete.【F:src/components/auth/LoginPanel.tsx†L14-L161】【F:src/hooks/useAuth.ts†L63-L116】
+Display names automatically derive initials and friendly labels when Firebase profiles are incomplete.【

 - Protect access by configuring Firebase Auth providers and tightening Firestore security rules to the collections/subcollections used here.

 ## ✅ Scripts & tooling